KFF/AP VoteCast: Abortion and Other Health Care Issues in the 2024 Election

 As it was in the 2022 midterm election, abortion continued to be a motivating factor for a notable share of voters in 2024.
 Overall, about a quarter of voters said abortion was the “single most important” factor to their vote, similar to the share in 2022 who said the Supreme Court overturning Roe v.
 Wade was the most important factor.
 In addition, about four in ten voters in 2024 said abortion had a major impact on their decision about whether to turn out, and over half said it had a major impact on which candidates they supported.

-For voters overall, abortion ranked behind democracy and inflation as a motivating factor, but was on par with the situation at the U.S.-Mexico border.
+For voters overall, abortion ranked behind democracy and inflation as a motivating factor but was on par with "the situation at the U.S.-Mexico border."
 Democrats were more than twice as likely as Republicans to say abortion policy was the most important factor to their vote.

-The impact of abortion policy on voters’ decisions stands out among certain groups of voters, namely Black voters, younger voters, Democrats, and women – all of whom cited abortion policy as a motivating factor in higher shares than their peers.
+The impact of abortion policy on voters’ decisions stood out among certain groups of voters, namely Black voters, younger voters, Democrats, and women – all of whom cited abortion policy as a motivating factor in higher shares than their peers.
 Additionally, among women voters, large shares of those who are younger, Black, or Democrats cited abortion as the single most important factor to their vote or said it had a major impact on their decision to turnout or the candidate they voted for.

 Health Care Costs and Other Issues